swisspost-yellowcube/wooyellowcube-docs/products_admin.md

 ![](/assets/product_ean_v2.png)

+EAN codes typically contain 8 or 13 characters.
+YellowCube will use them to better identify labelled the products.

 ### Advanced: Lot management
 In order to deal with expiring products, you can enable lot management by choosing *Lot management is enabled* and submitting a product update.